Dungeon & Raid Playstyle

 So much of Heralds power comes from Wings that you really have to make great use of your cooldowns to get the most out of these talents.
 Pressing Holy Prism / Barrier of Faith on cooldown is also very important as your next two Holy Power abilities after using them will place Dawnlights on the target, which means you should generally place some extra value on where these dawnlights go.
 Keep in mind that if you use one of these empowered Eternal Flames on yourself during Wings, Sun's Avatar won't create a beam, but you'll still be radiating damage to all nearby allies and enemies.

-While it's tempting to track things like Morning Star, Blessing of An'she, Solar Grace, and Sun Sear, none of these should affect your rotation or target selection so I would highly suggest not tracking them and just enjoying the free throughput!
+While it's tempting to track things like Morning Star, Solar Grace, and Sun Sear, none of these should affect your rotation or target selection so I would highly suggest not tracking them and just enjoying the free throughput!
 To get the most out of your Sun's Avatar healing you'll want to make sure and aim your beams of light and remember that the more stacked your group is the more value you'll get from intersecting beams so the value of this will vary a lot based on group comp, positioning, and fight mechanics.

 I was hesitant about Lightsmith when it was first announced but was pleasently surprised with the design shifts they made during beta.
 That being said, it still has a ways to go before it feels anywhere close to being as engaging as Herald of the Sun.
 The talent tree itself leaves a lot to be desired with 4 talents alone that are basically completely useless in PvE.
 There are still some benefits to Lightsmith in niche content: Damage wise it is definitely better than Herald of the Sun which means cutting edge players may try to take the massive healing profile hit to gain some damage, but in general you just feel significantly weaker as Lightsmith compared to Herald.
 It also brings a massive amount of tank and personal survivability, plus some nice effective health increases for your allies via shielding, but this all comes at the cost of the heavy burst AoE healing and consistant spot healing that Herald brings.